bleonheart/Lilia/documentation/docs/libraries/lia.database.md

 **Purpose**

 Inserts multiple rows in a single query.
+Resolves immediately when `rows` is empty.

 **Parameters**